Roasted acorn squash barley salad is worthy of the holidays, but delicious for everyday, too. This recipe also happens to be vegan!

-It’s hard to believe we’re already talking holiday recipes, but here we are!
-We’ve already had our first snow here in Colorado, so it only felt right to roast up my first acorn squash of the season.
-TBH, I could not wait.
+It's hard to believe we're already talking holiday recipes, but here we are!
+We've already had our first snow here in Colorado, so it only felt right to roast up my first acorn squash of the season.
+To be honest, I could not wait.

-For this recipe, I spiced acorn squash with cumin and smoked paprika for flavor, and topped it with barley (a whole grain containing fiber, protein, magnesium, and iron), fresh kale (massaged with my hands to tenderize first), and toasted sunflower and sesame seeds (I used a mix of black and white sesame seeds).
-Don’t skip the toasted seeds—you’ll be amazed at how much flavor they add to this dish!
-All tossed with an easy drizzle of extra virgin olive oil and apple cider vinaigrette.
-This recipe is holiday-worthy, but there’s no need to wait until Thanksgiving to dig in.
+For this recipe, I spiced acorn squash with cumin and smoked paprika for flavor, and topped it with barley (a whole grain containing fiber, protein, magnesium, and iron), fresh kale (massaged with my hands to tenderize first), and toasted sunflower and sesame seeds (I used a mix of black and white for color).

-- 1 medium acorn squash (about 2 ½ pounds), cored and sliced into half-moons
+- 1 medium acorn squash, sliced into half-moons (about 2 ½ pounds)

 - 2 teaspoons maple syrup

 - 2 teaspoons cumin

 - 1 tablespoon sunflower seeds (toasted if desired)

 - 1 tablespoon black and white sesame seeds (toasted if desired)